What Are Machine Identities? Security Risks & Management Guide

 The Operational Burden (And How to Reduce It)

 Security teams discover machine identities during incident response.
 A certificate expires and breaks production.
 An API key appears in a breach notification.
-A cloud identity shows up in CloudTrail logs performing suspicious actions.
+A cloud identity shows up in audit logs performing suspicious actions.

 Manual tracking in spreadsheets guarantees gaps.
 By the time the spreadsheet is updated, the infrastructure has changed.
 New identities have been created.
 Old identities persist because nobody is confident enough to remove them.

 Platform teams create identities to enable functionality.
 Security teams inherit the risk.
-This organizational disconnect is why only 12% of organizations have achieved comprehensive automated lifecycle management for machine identities.
+This organizational disconnect is why only a small fraction of organizations have achieved comprehensive automated lifecycle management for machine identities.

 The operational burden includes: